NFL Week 4 Picks & Odds For Minnesota Vikings At Los Angeles Rams

 — Buffalo Bills (@buffalobills) September 24, 2018

 Wide receivers Adam Thielen and Stefon Diggs have combined for 526 yards this season for four touchdowns.
 The Vikings ground game averages 66 yards per contest with zero touchdowns, and Dalvin Cook leads the ground report with 26 carries for 78 yards.
-As a unit, the Vikings are averaging 371.7 yards of total offense, and they have the fifth-most passing yards per game at 305.7, and they are averaging 19.7 points per game.
+As a unit, the Vikings are averaging 371.7 yards of total offense, they have the fifth-most passing yards per game at 305.7, and they are averaging 19.7 points per game.
 Minnesota ranks 12th in the NFL in total offense.

 On the defensive side of the ball, the Vikings have allowed 323 yards and 24 points per game on average.
 Harrison Smith leads the defense with 20 tackles.
 Xavier Rhodes has one interception, and Danielle Hunter has found three sacks.
 Minnesota ranks 10th in the NFL in total yards allowed.

 Vikings running back Dalvin Cook is contending with a hamstring injury, but it looks like he is expected to play on Thursday night.
 As CBS Sports reported, defensive end Everson Griffen will not be playing Thursday night because of personal issues.
-Griffen has been banned from Vikings practice, and he is at a local hospital over concerns on his mental health.
-His teammates consider the talented end a locker room leader, and hopefully he makes a full recovery to return to action soon, though his mental health is far more important than any football game.
+Griffen has been banned from Vikings practice, and he is at a local hospital over concerns about his mental health.
+His teammates consider the talented end a locker room leader and hopefully he makes a full recovery to return to action soon, though his mental health is far more important than any football game.
 Stephen Weatherly will once again start in Griffen’s absence.

 “The only thing I’m really concerned about for Everson isn’t anything to do with football.
 It’s about him getting better.” – Coach Zimmer https://t.co/1J3lqEBRe2